Tygron/tygron-ai-suite/README.md

 ## Anaconda
 [Download](https://www.anaconda.com/download/) Anaconda and install it to access conda and the anaconda-navigator.

-For Linux and Mac users, it might be required to follow the extra streps described at [[https://docs.anaconda.com/anaconda/install/]]
+For Linux and Mac users, it might be required to follow the extra steps described at (https://docs.anaconda.com/anaconda/install/)

 ## Import and setup environment automatically
 Once installed, open the Anaconda Navigator app.
 Once open, make sure the application is updated to the latest version.